Flat quasi-coherent sheaves as directed colimits, and quasi-coherent cotorsion periodicity: Introduction

 \begin{proof} Standard and straightforward. \end{proof}

 Let $X$ be a scheme.
-A quasi-coherent sheaf $\F\in X\qcoh$ is said to be \emph{flat} if the tensor product functor ${-}\ot_{\O_X}\F\:X\qcoh\rarrow X\qcoh$ is exact (as a functor on the abelian category $X\qcoh$).
-Equivalently, a quasi-coherent sheaf $\F$ is flat if and only if, for every affine open subscheme $U\subset X$, the $\O(U)$\+module $\F(U)$ is flat.
+A quasi-coherent sheaf $\F\in X\qcoh$ is said to be \emph{flat} if, for every affine open subscheme $U\subset X$, the $\O(U)$\+module $\F(U)$ is flat.
 It suffices to check this condition for the affine open subschemes $U\subset X$ belonging to any fixed affine open covering of~$X$.
+If the scheme $X$ is quasi-separated, then a quasi-coherent sheaf $\F$ on $X$ is flat if and only if the tensor product functor ${-}\ot_{\O_X}\F\:X\qcoh\rarrow X\qcoh$ is exact (as a functor on the abelian category $X\qcoh$).

 We denote the abelian category of quasi-coherent sheaves on a scheme $X$ by $X\qcoh$ and the full subcategory of flat quasi-coherent sheaves by $X\qcoh_\fl\subset X\qcoh$.